Clasp technology to knot homology via the affine Grassmannian: The representation and tangle invariants

-\end{Proposition} \begin{proof} This is the categorical analogue of Proposition \ref{prop:4}.
+\begin{Proposition} These maps define a homological oriented tangle invariant.
+In other words, the relations in figure (\ref{fig:2}) hold as isomorphisms of functors, where $(\star) = \la -i_k(m-i_k) \ra$. \end{Proposition} \begin{proof} This is the categorical analogue of Proposition \ref{prop:4}.
 The proof is the same.
-Recall that $\la 1 \ra$ denotes a grading shift by one (coming from the internal grading of the categories $\D(\l)$) while $[1]$ is a cohomological shift by one.
-The (RI) relation states that the curl can be undone up to twisting by $(\star)$, which is the categorical analogue of multiplying by $q^{i_k(m-i_k)} (-q)^{\min(i_k,m-i_k)}$. \end{proof}
+Recall that $\la 1 \ra$ denotes a grading shift by one while $[1]$ is a cohomological shift by one.
+The (RI) relation states that the curl can be undone if we include a shift by $(\star)$, which is the categorical analogue of multiplying by $q^{i_k(m-i_k)}$. \end{proof}